in-dato-veritas/arcadia/README.md

 # Go deeper into Arcadia

 To get a general overview of the concepts behind Arcadia, we recommend to start by reading our [Public Reach Out](https://github.com/in-dato-veritas/arcadia/blob/master/public-reach-out.md).
+If you are interested in the economic aspects of Arcadia, consider reading the [New Digital Economy](https://github.com/in-dato-veritas/arcadia/blob/master/new-digital-economy.md).

 To build Arcadia, a list of expected requirements and functionalities has been laid down in four separate files.
 As progress is made, these list will be turned into a formal specification type of files.